Guide

 • Block the sender.
 Every major provider supports it (Gmail, Outlook).

-• Never unsubscribe from mail that's already in your junk folder or that looks suspicious — clicking any link in it confirms your address is live.
+• Never unsubscribe from mail that's already in your junk folder or that looks suspicious — clicking a sender-controlled link may reveal that the address is monitored, and the destination may be malicious.
 We cover the safety rules in detail in does unsubscribing actually work?

 How do you keep the subscriptions from piling back up?